MarymountUniversity/maria/doctoral.md

 ﻿---
 title: Doctoral Work
+layout: default
 nav:
   order: 2
-  tooltip: Active doctoral students and past theses
+  tooltip: Doctoral students and theses
-layout: default
 permalink: /doctoral/
 ---

 # Doctoral Work

-This is a test page.
+This is a test page to verify if Jekyll includes this in `site.pages`.